16 May Microsoft releases security patch to old operating systems to protect from another WannaCry ransomware cyber attack

 Although WannaCry was neutralised by Marcus Hutchins after he discovered a ‘kill switch’ left in the code, variants of WannaCry still exist two years on and still continue to infect computer systems.
 In fact according to Malwarebytes since April 2019 there have been almost 500,000 cases of WannaCry malware infections recorded globally.
 So it’s no wonder why Microsoft have released their new security patch to plug holes in their old unsupported vulnerable operating systems to prevent another future cyber attack like WannaCry.

 These malicious malware programmes are a major threat to companies worldwide and businesses must take this cyber threat seriously whilst making all possible cyber security changes to protect their computer systems from a cyber attack and from any data compromise.
 One sure fire way of doing that is upgrading to the latest supported Microsoft operating system, the latest for workstations being Windows 10.
-In fact Windows 7 will also become totally unsupported with no further security updates by January 2020, so this needs to be on all business’ IT security action plan currently with only 8 months left.
+In fact Windows 7 will also become totally unsupported with no further security updates by January 2020, the same applies for Windows Server 2008 (and 2008 R2), so this needs to be on all business’ IT security action plan currently with only 8 months left.

 Jake Moore, a security specialist at anti-virus company ESET says it all, “If people haven’t decided to update their operating systems or patch where they can by now, then they probably won’t ever change and continue to be a risk to themselves…WannaCry did a hefty amount in teaching people about the risks attached to not keeping on top of your cyber security, but if over a million devices are still out there unpatched, then they will most likely never be updated…Many have argued that by updating their operating system their bespoke software may not run anymore, but the risks attached come with a far higher price tag should they have their data encrypted and backups lost.”